Updated: May 29

 Hey There

 My name is Beata Bednarska and welcome to Bea Inclusive TV and Podcast.
-The place to be to learn and develop your skills so you can teach and support children’s development in the area of language, communication, social, behaviour.
+The place to be to learn and develop your skills so you can teach and support children’s development in the areas of language, communication, social, and behaviour.

-Welcome to the Q&A Thursday when I answer your question.
-In this episode of Q&A you will learn about:
+Welcome to the Q&A on Thursday when I answer your question.
+In this episode of Q&A, you will learn about:

-Why some pupils find difficult to deal with winning and losing concept?
+Why do some pupils find it challenging to deal with winning and losing concepts?

 What are the possible reasons that children may struggle with that?